biocatiit/website/content/pages/users_apply.rst

     can result in heavy fines.
 Failure to comply with ANL regulations can result in loss of access to the facility.

 #.
-Establish a "User Account"
+Establish a "User Account" - BSL2 experiments only

     BioCAT requests that all experimenters submit a purchase order to ANL in care of the APS "User Account Specialist" to provide a mechanism for covering costs that may be